carapiske/PDAL_workflow/README.md

 **retile_uo: use original tiles instead of retiled files **strata classes (rasters) filtered in two stages to ensure GDAL captures logical expression
 ```

+See PDAL documentation for more information about the structure of pipelines.
+Here, instead of using python PDAL bindings, we run processes using the subprocess module.
+We use a combination of functions that call json files and processes that directly call PDAL functions depending on the process.

+Parallelization is initiated using multiple processes.
+Because the modules require functions to be called from imported packages, see lidar_functions.py for functions.
+Typically these functions execute pipelines using json files which allows us to alter json files in the script without altering the lidar_functions packages

+# Raster Processing Workflow

+Separate scripts were created for raster and LAS files.
+This script processes raster files created from the rasterization of LAS files.
+The goal is to run pixel-pixel calculations to retreive snow depth based on canopy structure classifications.